Magestorm: Availability

 When Electronic Arts purchased both the AOL Games Channel and Gamestorm, the game was shut down almost immediately in 2000.
 As compensation, players of the game were given free copies of Ultima Online.
 The game however was relaunched as Magestorm Millennium in 2001, on the Mythic-Realms game service, operated by Mythic Entertainment itself.
 It brought together the former two communities of AOL and Gamestorm and was one of the most popular games on the service, surpassing its spiritual successor, Spellbinder: The Nexus Conflict, developed in 1999.

 The official server run by Mythic Entertainment is no longer available and was retired in January 2006, along with all other games offered on the Mythic-Realms gaming center excluding Dragon's Gate.

+An unofficial server emulator, Magestorm Revival, began development in 2009.
+It has been dropped.

-An unofficial server emulator, Magestorm Revival, has been in development since 2009 and is still available to play for free.
+Another unofficial server emulator, Magestorm on Gamemodi, has been open and available for play since 2017.